yyyyyyyan7/DISPS/dimension_analysis.md

 ## Conclusion

 This analysis demonstrates that embedding dimensionality has a **non-trivial impact** on both the quality and scalability of real-time publish/subscribe systems.
-Our results confirm that **1024-dimensional embeddings** provide the most favorable balance, making them the best choice for DISPS.
+Our results confirm that **1024-dimensional embeddings**, when properly tuned, provide the most favorable balance, making them the best choice for DISPS.

 By sharing these results, we aim to increase transparency and reproducibility of our study.
-The **score function**, **evaluation process**, and **raw experimental results** are available in this repository for further inspection.
+The **score function**, **grid search process**, and **raw experimental results** are available in this repository for further inspection.